I’ve been getting a question frequently: how long should my blog posts be? Is there a minimum word amount for blog posts? Maximum?

 What’s important is getting the right traffic, not as much traffic as possible, and then turning that traffic into leads/conversions.
 Of course, that has been done with SEO by many companies, but I have found that all companies do much better when they focus less on SEO and more on content marketing.

-Of course, I still write with SEO in mind, but I’m focused more on providing value to readers and website visitors, which ultimately turns them into customers and clients.
+Of course, I still write with SEO in mind, but I’m focused more on providing value to readers and website visitors, which ultimately turns them into fans.